Rules - Golf Croquet, Six Wicket Croquet & Association Croquet

-The following links contain the complete Rules of American Croquet (also called Six Wicket Croquet) and a link to a YouTube video showing a three ball break.
+The following links contain a Synopsis and Rules of Six Wicket Croquet (also called American Croquet) and a link to a YouTube video showing a three ball break in Six Wicket Croquet.

-The balance of this report will highlight common Golf Croquet rules which come up regularly Hopefully, this will minimize some confusion for new players.
+The balance of this Rules Page will highlight common Golf Croquet rules which come up regularly.
+Hopefully, this will minimize some confusion for new players.

 Order of Wickets: